wirybeaver/wirybeaver.github.io/_posts/2017-08-17-english-note.md

 ---

 # daily note
--Punctuation: Question mark, Comma, Period, Exclamation mark -fabricated, agnostic, dictate, roster
+- Punctuation: Question mark, Comma, Period, Exclamation mark
+- fabricated, agnostic, dictate, roster
--mathematically shorthand, roughly spaeking -resiliency, scalability, agility, flexability
+- mathematically shorthand, roughly spaeking
+- resiliency, scalability, agility, flexability
--answer the questions affirmatively
+- Answer the questions affirmatively
--consult the formal definition and verify that
+- **Consult** the formal definition and verify that
--shift left one unit
+- shift left one unit
--examine different ways to see how go through the problem
+- examine different ways to see how **go through** the problem; Let me walk you through the problem
 - A project is not usually regarded as a dispute or a contentious issue.
 You don't typically resolve a project, but you might resolve a problem within a project, as the project heads toward completion.

-- tear down stereotype and barriers.
+- **Tear down** stereotype and barriers.

-Incredible how well versed he is on all thing about digits.
-Not often you heard of a head of state talks about
+- **Incredible how well versed** he is on all thing about digits.
+Not often you heard of a head of state talks about APIs.
+- 我服你了
+    - 说不过 Fine, you will | I surrender
+    - 无语 I'm speechless | I have nothing to say
+    - 钦佩 You blowed me away | I'm overwhelmed | That's impressive

 # Databricks